top of page

 A Valuable Lifelong Friendship

 When I was in the 3rd grade, the teachers gathered all the students into an assembly where we watched a short film about a young girl named Lisa Olson.
 Lisa was born without arms or legs and after attending a special school for children with disabilities, she was about to be mainstreamed into our class.
 The video, called "The Same Inside," showed us how Lisa got around in her wheelchair and how she did things using her small arm or her prosthetic arm.
-Diversity, equity and inclusion initiatives are not new, we just did not call it that.
-Instead, the video showed how we could be a friend and what we might do to make Lisa feel supported and welcomed.
+The video showed how we could be a friend and what we might do to make Lisa feel supported and welcomed.

 Lisa became well known throughout our elementary school, especially because she was willing to give students speedy rides down the hallway on the back of her chair.
 It was not until two years later that I really got to know Lisa on a personal level.
-My mother, Judy, was hired by the school district as Lisa's one-on-one teacher's aide.
+My mother was hired by the school district as Lisa's one-on-one teacher's aide.
 She would attend every class with Lisa, getting out her books, taking notes, and tending to her personal care needs.
 Lisa and I started to have lunch together, study together and Lisa would sometimes stay at our house if her mom was traveling for work.
 Lisa was a representative for a children's charity based in NY and we often went to events together.
 I would help her style her hair and make-up.
-Even though my mom was an exceptional caregiver, she was low-maintenance herself and never very adept at applying make-up.
-The highlight was in 1990, when Lisa and I performed on a broadway stage, at the Wintergarden Theater, home of "Cats", with a musical rendition of "That's What Friends are For."
+The highlight was in 1990, when Lisa and I performed on a Broadway stage, at the Wintergarden Theater, home of "Cats", with a musical rendition of "That's What Friends are For."
 I played the flute and Lisa, the omnichord.

 In 2012, Lisa's mother, Marie Olson, passed away following a brave battle with Alzheimer's Disease.
 From the time Lisa was adopted from an orphanage in India in 1980, until her mother's illness made it impossible, in 2008, Marie was Lisa's sole caregiver.
 She met Lisa's every need with love and selflessness.
 Since that time, Lisa has had to employ caregivers to assist her with the daily tasks you and I take for granted.
 While Lisa has been blessed to have many wonderful caregivers throughout the years, her longing for the type of loving care that only a mother can provide, has left a great hole in Lisa's heart and in her emotional wellbeing.
 It has also left a substantial hole in Lisa's financial wellbeing.

-Because my life has been blessed by crossing paths with Lisa, I feel strongly that our friendship has created a way for me to be a more empathetic and impassioned person.
+Because my life has been blessed by crossing paths with Lisa, I feel strongly that our friendship has gifted me with a way and a purpose to be a more empathetic and generous person.
 By occasionally serving as Lisa's limbs, I am performing the work of two strong and capable women, but it never feels like enough.
 Financially and emotionally, I want to do more, but I can't do it alone.

 “I praise you because I am fearfully and wonderfully made; your works are wonderful,